 Breakfast is the easiest meal to get wrong: for most of my life, I started the day with high-sugar high-fat breakfast foods, and I think quite a few other guys are in a similar situation.
-Roughly five years ago, I close friend of mine suggested switching to porridge, and that tip was like a blessing to me.
+Roughly five years ago, a close friend of mine suggested switching to porridge, and that tip was like a blessing to me.

 Let’s compare these five products, which I’ve eaten for breakfast at different points of my life, all the time accompanied by pretty much the same quantity of milk.

-When you look at the McVities biscuits, The Original and the Milk Chocolate types contain respectively 27% and 42% of combined Saturates Fat and Sugars.
-That’s a hell of a lot for both types, and I spent an entire year eating them for breakfast!!
+When you look at the McVities biscuits, The Original and the Milk Chocolate types contain respectively 27% and 42% (!) of combined Saturates Fat and Sugars.
+That’s a hell of a lot for both biscuit types, and I spent an entire year eating them for breakfast!!

 I then started to mix Cornflakes and Coco Pops in my bowl of milk: getting better already, especially with the first type of cereals, but very high level of Sugars still.

 Then I switched to preparing porridge in the microwave, and never looked back.
-Starting from the bottom of that table, porridge oats have non-existent Salt levels, more Protein than the other foods, much more Fibre, and incredibly low level of Sugars.
+Starting from the bottom of that table, porridge oats have non-existent Salt levels, more Protein than the other products, much more Fibre, and incredibly low level of Sugars.
 More Fat than the cereals though, but we are not talking about “bad” Saturates Fat here.
 The key difference between cereals and porridge is in their glycemic index, with porridge having lower (hence better) values .
-Without going too much into details, “foods with low glycemic index tend to release glucose slowly and steadily, while foods with high glycemic index release glucose rapidly.”
+Without going too much into details, “foods with low glycemic index tend to release glucose slowly and steadily, while foods with high glycemic index release glucose rapidly”.
 You are not getting hungry again as quickly after eating foods with lower glycemic index, while on the other hand, if you need to quickly recover after an intense physical exercise, you are better served by foods with higher glycemic index.